DNS-OARC/drool/README.md

 ## Dependencies

-`drool` is built upon [dnsjit](https://github.com/DNS-OARC/dnsjit) and requires it to be installed.
+`drool` is built upon [dnsjit](https://github.com/DNS-OARC/dnsjit) and requires it to be installed along with autoconf/automake.

 ## Build